FranciscoGalan/Bicycle_Commuting_Mexico_City/README.md

 # Bicycle Commuting Analysis | Mexico City

-Which hour, day,  month, and location is the safest to travel by bicycle in Mexico City?
-This analysis uses government data from 2015 to 2020 to answer that question.
+Analyzed government data from 2015 to 2020 to determine which hour, day, month, and location is the safest to travel by bicycle in Mexico City.

 ## Insights

 ### Hour